Virtual Khovanov homology using cobordisms: Skew-extended Frobenius algebras

-For a non connected, non orientable cobordisms $\mathcal C$ we extend the definition from above multiplicatively.
-Hence we only have to show the remaining axioms from the Definition \ref{defin-utqft}.
-The reader should check this axioms.
-Here one could follow the end of the proof of V.~Turaev and P.~Turner from \cite{tutu}. \end{proof} From now on we use the notions uTQFT and skew-extended Frobenius algebra simultaneous.
+For a non-connected, non-orientable cobordism $\mathcal C$ we extend the definition from above multiplicatively.
+Hence, we only have to show the remaining axioms from the Definition~\ref{defn-utqft}.
+The reader should check these axioms (one could follow the end of the proof of Lemma 2.11 in~\cite{tutu}). \end{proof}